 Step 6: Analysis

 When the data has been extracted, cleansed, enriched and classified, we arrive at the analysis.
 Through the analysis you’ll be able to identify opportunities for saving and other procurement improvements, for example to ensure you’ve got the best contract deals per supplier.
 In the end: the best method for cost saving can only be identified and made reality after confirmed estimates from your data have been calculated properly.

 Now that you’ve been able to identify all potential spending improvements, it’s time to take action, implement new processes and/or start up negotiations with your suppliers arguing the points of your spend analysis.
 After you’ve taken all measures to improve your spending methodology based on your spend analysis data, it’s time to do it all over again, or dig further down and perform a should-cost analysis on specific products/parts/services/etc. By regularly performing a spend analysis, you’ll be able to adjust according to the market’s constant changes and always stay on top of things, identifying all your potential saving opportunities.

 How can Prognos support my spend analysis process?

-We want to be clear that Prognos is NOT a spend analysis tool capable of automating the process of creating a spend analysis.
-Prognos can however be a part of your overall spend analysis solution where we’re able to support your procurement spend analysis process in two possible ways:
+We want to be clear that Prognos is NOT a spend analysis tool/spend analytics software capable of automating the process of creating a spend analysis.
+Prognos can however be a vital part of the success of your overall spend analysis solution and process where we’re able to support your procurement spend analysis process in two possible ways: